Boiling an egg.

 5 | Experiment

 Before or after you’ve tried all of the above, you can gather some ingredients and try things out.
-Experimenting will build your confidence, even if some dishes might be a fail, you’ll learn a lot in the process.
+Experimenting will build your confidence, even if some dishes turn out less desirable than you intended, you’ll learn a lot in the process.
 And when you make a winning meal, you can add it to your repertoire.

 Are you a cooking novice or a seasoned chef?
 Which of these steps sound good to you?
 Let me know in the comments below.